Anne Fitzgerald, MBA GAICD

 Manon has previous management experience in various hospitality venues including Event Cinemas and Little Jean Double Bay.

 She also has experience as a coach and mentor at St Catherine’s School Waverley.
-Manon is currently in her final year completing a Bachelor of International Studies, majoring in International Business, and a Bachelor of Media Studies (PR and Advertising) at the University of NSW.
+Manon has completed a Bachelor of International Studies, majoring in International Business, and a Bachelor of Media Studies (PR and Advertising) at the University of NSW.

 Manon holds two Australian records for her athletic endeavours and has been involved in programs at NIDA and Brent Street.